Dona Joaninha: Operation

-The locomotive was used to move sugar cane on the Usamo Tamoio railroad, which ended at the Tamoio station near São Carlos.
+The locomotive was used to move sugar cane on the Usina Tamoio private railroad, in Araraquara, which ended at the Tamoio station near São Carlos.
 It was in use until the line closed in the mid-1960s.

 Static display

 After the line closed, the locomotive was kept on the railroad's premises until around 1976, when it was purchased by a scrap dealer based in Guarulhos.
 After being moved there, the scrap dealer partnered with the Guarulhos city hall to put the locomotive on display around 2000 in Praça IV Centenário (now known as Praça Paschoal Thomeu), which is at the former location of the Guarulhos Station of the Cantareira Tramway.

 While on display in the park, it fell into disrepair, with a tree falling on the chimney, denting it, along with rust and decay due to a lack of maintenance.
 It is not protected against people climbing on it.
 Originally painted green when it was installed in the park, it turned black, and then multicoloured through graffiti.
 Nearby Portuguese pavement was left as a rubble heap.
 The local government started seeking private funding to repair the locomotive in 2017.

 Restoration work started in July 2020, funded by local companies, with coordination by the Secretaria de Meio Ambiente (Sema) but with no funding from the city.
 Rusted parts were replaced, the chimney repaired, and graffiti removed, before it was repainted and lights installed.
-It will also be enclosed by railings.
+It was also enclosed by railings.